joefarrington/EDcrowding/flow-mapping/README.md

 output
 - moves
 - edgedf
+- ED_csn_summ - updated with admission class

 ### 1c.
-Calc admission class
+Calc admission class - no longer needed

-Does some analysis of which class patients might be in based on their latest patient class, whether they went to ED or not, where they went after ED (if anywhere).
-Final section gives them a class.
+Did some analysis of which class patients might be in based on their latest patient class, whether they went to ED or not, where they went after ED (if anywhere).
+Final section gives them a class - code now copied to the file which creates the edge list

 ### 2. Get data on vital signs